danpaquin/coinbasepro-python/README.md

 - Websocket Client **developing**

 ## Usage
 This README is only to inform you on the intricacies of the python wrapper presented in this repository.
-In order to use it to its potential, you must familiarize yourself with the official documentation.
+In order to use it to its full potential, you must familiarize yourself with the official documentation.
 - https://docs.gdax.com/

-- Afterwards, download/clone this repository into your active directory and acquire the dependencies:
+- Afterwards, download/clone this repository into your active directory and acquire the following dependencies:
 ```python
 pip install requests
 ```

 ### Public Client
-Only some endpoints in the API available to everyone.
-Those endpoints can be reached using *PublicClient*
+Only some endpoints in the API are available to everyone.
+Those endpoints can be reached using ```PublicClient```

 ```python
 import CoinbaseExchange